Climate Change Readiness

 Effects of climate change.

 For instance, sea level rise, ocean acidification, and changes to precipitation patterns, groundwater levels, and temperature will influence how we ensure that water is safe for drinking, swimming, fish and shellfish consumption, and ecosystems.
-The California Climate Change Center produced a climate change impact report (2009) summarizing some of the threats to the San Diego Region.
+The Climate Science Alliance has produced a report on effects of climate change to the region's ecosystem (2018).

 Effects of management actions.

 In addition, local governments, non-governmental organizations, and industries need to make a variety of difficult decisions regarding potential climate change impacts to their interests; and those decisions could affect our mission in the coming years.
 For examples see Sea Level Rise Adaptation Strategy for San Diego Bay (2012).
 For instance:

 - Accommodating higher tidal surges by armoring coastlines could restrict recreational uses of beaches and bays.

 - Managing larger volumes of storm water by modifying stream channels could disrupt ecosystem uses of streams and wetlands.

 - Relying on natural attenuation of soil contamination could be risky if the area may become inundated due to sea level rise or rising groundwater.

 San Diego Water Board Resolution on Climate Change

 Resolution No. R9-2018-0051 "Addressing Threats to Beneficial Uses from Climate Change" adopted June 20, 2018